-The PHA will not provide assistance for a family that owns the manufactured home and leases only the space.
+The PHA will not provide assistance for a family that owns the manufactured home and leases only the space unless approved through a reasonable accommodation.

 The PHA may approve a live-in aide to reside with a family to care for a person with disabilities.
 The PHA will approve a live-in aide if needed as a reasonable accommodation so that the program is accessible to and usable by persons with disabilities.
 If the PHA approves a live-in aide, the live-in aide must be counted when determining the family unit size.